 FGI is an entity that uses its editorial skills to turn raw materials into distinct works.
-It routinely issues substantive press releases detailing its activities.
-These press releases have included and will continue to include substantive analysis of the information gathered by FGI and involve a significant degree of editorial discretion.
-Additionally, FGI has prepared detailed reports.
-FGI also provides substantive editorial comment to other journalists.
+It routinely issues substantive press releases detailing its activities, posted at functionalgovernment.org.
+These press releases have included substantive analysis of the information gathered by FGI with a significant degree of editorial discretion.
+FGI has also prepared detailed reports, posted on its website, and FGI provides substantive editorial comment to other journalists, with many news clips posted on website, as well.